FAQs

 The date of deployment is the date when the carrier could turn on service meeting minimum speed, latency and usage requirements within 10 business days of an end-user request.

-Carriers should make a good-faith effort to file a full and correct date.
+Carriers should make a good-faith effort to file a full and correct date of deployment.
 If the carrier does not know the day or month of deployment, it should still make a good faith effort to input the correct year of deployment to ensure that it is meeting its deployment milestones and annual reporting requirements.

 Yes.
 Carriers do not have to certify all data at once.